 My poor mother.
 She had no idea what she was getting when I popped out.

-“Oh, no dear, you’re not an addict, you just have an addictive personality.”
+“Oh no no no dear, you’re not an addict, you just have an addictive personality”, she assured.

-I was calling collect, from a payphone in rehab.
+I was calling collect on a payphone from rehab.

 To the outside world I was unapologetic and brash.
-But underneath the audacious bravado, lived a little girl, still wanting to make her mama proud.
-Knowing my career choice didn’t cater to this cause, I protected her from the truth.
-No matter how desensitized I was to the world I chose, I still respected and loved my mother.
+But underneath the audacious bravado, lived a little girl still wanting to make her mama proud.
+Knowing my career choice didn’t cater to this cause, I protected her from the truth for as long as I could.

-For years I kept my secret hidden (which is easy to do with people who don’t want to see the truth).
-In her trusting naivety, mom believed I worked the flower circuit, selling roses to love-struck tourists in the Waikiki night clubs.
-I had a friend who actually did this, so when asked about work, there was a vast arsenal of shop talk prepared.
+For years I kept my secret hidden (easy, with people who don’t want to see the truth).
+In her trusting naivety, mom believed I worked the flower circuit.
+I was a delight in her eyes, selling roses to love-struck tourists dining in five-star restaurants in Waikiki.

 Here’s the part where you tell me: Do you have any secrets you kept (or are still keeping) from your mom?